ethan-nappi/TTRPGNotes/FearAndHunger/NPCS/Prison/Warden.md

-Jerk, khnows something is happening with the "wildfire"
+Jerk, knows something is happening with the "wildfire"